-Once at the centre-west of the Habsburg lands, Vienna found itself at the extreme east of the new republic.
-Another legacy of its imperial role was the population size – even today, Vienna is still around four to five times the size of the next-biggest Austrian city.
+Once at the centre-west of the Habsburg lands, Vienna now found itself at the extreme east of the new republic.
+Another legacy of its imperial role was the population size; Vienna is still around four to five times the size of the next-biggest Austrian city.

 (The current flag of Austria)

-So one meaning of Austria is the modern one – the country established after the end of WWI and whose geography and political system has remained more or less intact since (if we ignore the dreadful flirtation with fascism in the 1930s and 1940s).
+So one meaning of Austria is the modern one – the country established after the end of WWI and whose geography and political system has remained largely intact since (if we ignore the dreadful flirtation with fascism in the 1930s and 1940s).

-Another use, however, is as the short-form for previous incarnations of the Habsburg empire, particularly the Austrian Empire version.
+Another use for the term Austria, however, is as the short-form for previous incarnations of the Habsburg empire (particularly the Austrian Empire version).
 So in 1813, people might have talked about an alliance with Austria and meant the Austrian Empire.

 People also referred to Austria to largely mean the traditional Habsburg hereditary lands or the western part of the empire (as opposed to Hungary).

-And, just to add to the potential confusion, an Austria (German: Österreich) has actually existed for centuries.
-The first written mention of “Austria” was as far back as 996.
+And, just to add to the potential confusion, an actual Austria (German: Österreich) has existed for centuries.
+The first written mention of this “Austria” was as far back as 996.

 The Duchy of Austria